-The following table provides information on the credit quality of financial assets measured at amortised cost, investment securities measured at fair value through other comprehensive income as at 31 December 2021.
+The following table provides information on the credit quality of financial assets measured at amortised cost, debt securities measured at fair value through other comprehensive income (FVOCI) as at 31 December 2022 and 31 December 2021.
 Unless specially indicated, for financial assets, the amounts in the table represent gross carrying amounts.